aboutbits/react-pagination/readme.md

 npm install @aboutbits/react-pagination
 ```

-There are a variety of entry points from which to import the hooks `useQuery`, `usePagiation` and `useQueryAndPagination`:
+There are a variety of entry points from which to import the hooks `useQuery`, `usePagination` and `useQueryAndPagination`:

 - For the [Next.js](https://nextjs.org/) router:
   - `@aboutbits/react-pagination/next-router`